Benefits of Occupational Therapy for Autism

 - Wearing a weighted vest

-How can someone obtain OT services for autism?
+How can someone obtain OT services for autism spectrum disorder?

 You can obtain occupational therapy services either privately, through a statewide early childhood intervention program, or at school.
 Public law requires schools to provide certain types of occupational therapy to those who need it.
 Private insurance also usually covers OT.
 In addition, Medicaid may cover occupational therapy for autism, even for families with higher incomes.
 School-based OT tends to be more functional in nature.
 Typically, it works as an adjunct to educational goals, such as improving handwriting, so the child can keep up by taking notes.
 Private therapy will be more medically intensive.